JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Solvent consumption and cost significantly impact the scalability of reversed-phase chromatography.
 In large-scale operations, the demand for solvents increases dramatically, leading to elevated operational costs and heightened environmental concerns.
 Addressing this challenge involves optimizing solvent use through recycling and recovery processes and employing more efficient chromatographic methods that require less solvent volume.

-These strategies are essential for reducing large-scale chromatographic operations' financial burden and ecological footprint.
+These strategies are essential for reducing large-scale chromatographic operations’ financial burden and the ecological footprint.

 Strategies for successful scalability